vnik5287/kernel_rop/README.md

 * drv.c - vulnerable kernel driver
 * trigger.c - user-space application to trigger the OOB access via the provided ioctl

+The goal is to construct and execute a ROP chain that will satisfy the following requirements:

+* Execute a privilege escalation payload
+* Data residing in user space may be referenced (i.e., "fetching" data from user space is allowed)
+* Instructions residing in user space may not be executed